-Pork Tenderloin Sandwich- One of the best sandwiches I tried at the fair.
-You can pick yours up at the Taste of Ohio Cafe.
+Pork Tenderloin Sandwich- One of the best sandwiches at the fair.
+Pick yours up at the Taste of Ohio Cafe.

-Beef Brisket Sandwich- You want this to put in your face hole.
+Beef Brisket Sandwich- You want this to put in your face immediately.

 This a small fraction of the food options available at the fair.
 Go out and discover more exquisite fair temptations and then comment below on your findings!